C2DH/ranketwo/_units/social-media-historians.md

 og:
   description: How historians can benefit from integrating social media in teaching and research
 ---
-Curated by Stefania Scagliola, Jordan Ricker and Emmanuelle Decker
+Curated by Stefania Scagliola, Jordan Ricker and Emmanuel Decker

-Lesson on how to deal with the abudance of digital born data, with regard to research, reaching out to audiences,teaching and preservation strategies, with social media as a case study.
+Lesson on how to deal with the abudance of digital born data, with regard to research, reaching out to audiences, teaching, and preservation strategies, using social media as a case study.

 <!-- more -->